haal2311/hunter_diary/Blue/DFIR/README.md

-# Digital Forensics And Incident Respond
+# Digital Forensics And Incident Response

 1. It's not a question of if incident, but when incident and how quickly can you detect and respond.
 2. Prevention is a goal, detection and response is the reality.